nl231/edx-platform/docs/en_us/edxml/source/xml-reference/course-vertical-xml-file.rst

 The ``vertical`` element contains one or more child elements for each component in the vertical.

 .. note:: A vertical element can also contain a vertical element.
-You can next verticals, or units, recursively.
+You can nest verticals, or units, recursively.

 ==============================
 ``vertical`` Element Children